-Launched 25 years ago, the Hubble Space Telescope is a veritable manufacturing plant of discoveries, solving mysteries of the universe and raising tantalizing new possibilities about where we’ve come from and where we are going.
+Launched nearly 30 years ago, the Hubble Space Telescope is a veritable manufacturing plant of discoveries, solving mysteries of the universe and raising tantalizing new possibilities about where we’ve come from and where we are going.
 Here are 15 things we’ve learned from the Hubble Space Telescope.

 Galaxies are moving apart, which means at some point they must have been close together.
-One method to figure out the age of the universe involved using Hubble to determine speed, distance, and acceleration.
+One method to figure out the age of the universe involved using the Hubble Space Telescope to determine speed, distance, and acceleration.
 Scientists could then work out the time necessary for current galactic distances to be reached.
-The universe's birthday cake requires 14 billion candles.
+Now we know that the universe's birthday cake requires 14 billion candles.

 Quasars are extraordinarily weird.
 They're the size of our solar system but as bright as entire galaxies that are populated with billions and billions of stars.
-Scientists used Hubble to track down the home of these celestial high beams: galactic cores.
+Scientists used the Hubble Space Telescope to track down the home of these celestial high beams and found them in galactic cores.

 There's no "now" in space.
-Space is big and light takes a very long time to reach our little corner of the universe.
-When Hubble peered deeply into space to photograph distant galaxies, scientists were astonished by the number it captured: 3000.
+Space is big, and light takes a very long time to reach our little corner of the universe.
+When the Hubble Space Telescope peered deeply into space to photograph distant galaxies, scientists were astonished by the number it captured: 3000.
 But none of the 3000 galaxies pictured in the "Hubble Deep Field" were recent.
-Hubble literally photographed galaxies from billions of years in the past.
-(That's how long it took the light to reach us.)
+Hubble had photographed galaxies from billions of years in the past—that's how long it took the light to reach us.
 In other words, the Hubble Deep Field is comprised of galactic baby pictures from the dawn of time.

 It just makes sense that after the literal eternity which has elapsed since the Big Bang, the expansion of the universe would slow.
 The Hubble Space Telescope has news for us, though: The expansion of the universe is actually increasing in speed.
 Why?
 Dark energy.
-Of course, we're not even sure what dark energy is, but the working theory is that it's responsible for the acceleration.
+While we're not even sure what dark energy is, the working theory is that it's responsible for the acceleration.